LilyLikesYou/public-docs/advanced/auto-rotation.md

 Guide to using TPM's auto-rotation feature for scheduling account on/off times.

-## What is Auto-Rotation?

-Auto-rotation automatically schedules when your accounts are active (flipping) or inactive (resting).
-This helps:
-- Avoid detection by appearing more natural
-- Manage multiple accounts with different schedules
-- Reduce wear on accounts
-- Optimize flipping times

-## Why Use Auto-Rotation?

-### Benefits

-1. **Natural Behavior**: Accounts aren't online 24/7
-2. **Risk Reduction**: Less suspicious activity patterns
-3. **Account Health**: Gives accounts "rest" periods
-4. **Time Management**: Auto-switch between flipping and resting
-5. **Strategy Diversity**: Different accounts can have different schedules

 ### When to Use

 - Running accounts 24/7 concerns you